katsuyoo/LightNet/README.md

 ## Recent updates

 CUDNN is supported by installing Neural Network Toolbox from Mathworks.
+The convolutional network training is over 10x faster than the previous release!

 LightNet supports using pretrained ImageNet network models.
 ![coco](coco.png)